niklasmtj/node-postgres-api-starter/README.md

 ```
 ## Run with Docker

 With `docker-compose` just `build` and run.
 A database seeded with some users will be created and the API will be exposed on the host at <http://localhost:3000>.
-Of course the environment variables set ine `docker-compose.yml` file must match between the database and the API.
+Of course the environment variables set in `docker-compose.yml` file must match between the database and the API.

 * `docker-compose build`
 * `docker-compose up -d`